SAP/ui5-flush-game/InputControl.md

 ## Mouse Input

-Some levels (WhackABug and PlopARobot) can be played with mouse and keyboard input.
+All single player levels can be played with mouse, touch, and keyboard input.
-Mouse move and click events are triggering the same events as keyboard input.
+Using mouse or touch input, you can aim with the hammer or magnet to score points.

-The levels Uncontrollable and UncontrollableMultiplayer are keyboard-only levels.
+The multiplayer levels are keyboard-only and come with additional game actions.

 ## Keyboard Input